Fighter (2024 film): Soundtrack

-The original songs for the film were composed by Vishal–Shekhar while original score was composed by Sanchit Balhara and Ankit Balhara.
+The soundtrack was composed by Vishal–Shekhar while the film score was composed by Sanchit Balhara and Ankit Balhara.
 The album consists of six songs.
 The music rights were acquired by T-Series.
-The first single titled "Sher Khul Gaye" was released on 15 December 2023.
+The first single, titled "Sher Khul Gaye," was released on 15 December 2023.
 The second single titled "Ishq Jaisa Kuch" was released on 22 December 2023.
 The third single titled "Heer Aasmani" was released on 8 January 2024.